smcguire56/GoLangFundamentals/README.md

 # Go Language Fundamentals

 This is 10 different Go language problems for GMIT's module Data Representation and Querying.
-The Go language is a compiled, statically typed language in the tradition of Algol and C, with garbage collection, limited structural typing, memory safety features and CSP-style concurrent programming features added.

 # How to Code in Go: